AI LEGAL CHALLENGE

 HOW TO APPLY

-On or about November 22nd, 10 finalists will be chosen and invited to pitch to the judging panel, comprised of industry experts and the program sponsors.
-The panel will select six winning startups to participate in the four-month program.
-Successful applicants will be notified on or about November 28th, 2017.
+On or about November 22nd, 2017, 10 finalists were chosen and invited to pitch to the judging panel, comprised of industry experts and the program sponsors.
+The panel selected six winning startups to participate in the four-month program.
+Successful applicants were notified on or about November 28th, 2017.

 For complete details on the application process, please read the challenge rules